Dental Implantology Terms and Definitions

 A dental prosthetist is a dental practitioner that designs and repairs dentures.
 Perth Dental Implant Centre is proud to be home to one of Perth’s most experienced prosthetists, Donagh McDonagh.

 Therapeutic Goods Administration (TGA) is Australia’s regulatory authority for therapeutic goods including medicines, medical devices and diagnostic tests.
 In Australia, dentists may only used dental implant parts and systems that have been approved for use by the TGA.

 Titanium remains the gold standard for the fabrication of dental implants (1).
 There are several advantages of titanium which has made it the material of choice for dental implants, such as:

 • Few people are allergic to titanium

 • Titanium has decades of success as the primary dental implant material

 Zirconia is a biocompatible restorative material used for single tooth implant crowns, fixed implant bridges and full mouth implant bridges.
 Before zirconia was used in dentistry, dentists would use PFM (porcelain fused to metal) restorations which would sometimes cause reactions in patients with metal allergies.
 Zirconia is a relatively new tooth material that can last anywhere from 5 to 15 years or longer with proper care.

 Get in Touch Today

 Dental implants can change your smile and improve your overall health by comfortably and safely replacing missing teeth.
 Dr Norcross is highly trained and has years of clinical experience using the latest implant technology .
-For an implant consultation in our Kelmscott location, call (08) 9495 7999 or book online or for our East Vic Park clinic, call (08) 9470 3944 or book here.
+For an implant consultation in our Kelmscott location, call 1300 108 133 to book at our Kelmscott or East Vic Park clinic.